input-output-hk/peras-design/analytics/certificates-jan2025.md

 Figure 7 of the [Fait Accompli paper](https://iohk.io/en/research/library/papers/fait-accompli-committee-selection-improving-the-size-security-tradeoff-of-stake-based-committees/) provides the algorithm for determining which pools are persistent voters.
 The inequality for this determination can be computed exactly using rational arithmetic, so there is no danger of round-off errors.
 The input to the formula is the size of the committee and the distribution of stake among the pools.

-The non-persistent pools are subject to sortition for each vote, based on an updated stake distribution where the persistent voters have been removed and where the distribution is normalized to unit probability.
+The non-persistent pools are subject to local sortition (LS) for each vote, based on an updated stake distribution where the persistent voters have been removed and where the distribution is normalized to unit probability.
 The VRF value for that sortition is the bytes of the BLS signature on the election identifier $eid$.
 The probability that a pool with fraction $\sigma$ of the stake is awarded $k$ votes of the committee of $n$ votes is

 $$
 \mathcal{P}(k) := \frac{(n \cdot \sigma)^k \cdot e^{- n \cdot \sigma}}{k!}